-UNESCO Global Network of Learning Cities (GNLC) member Yeonsu, Republic of Korea, will host the fifth International Conference on Learning Cities (ICLC 5), which will take place from 27 to 30 October 2021.
-The event will welcome education experts and representatives of the 229 members of the UNESCO GNLC to deliberate on the conference theme ‘From emergency to resilience: Building healthy and resilient cities through learning’.
+UNESCO Global Network of Learning Cities (GNLC) member Yeonsu, Republic of Korea, hosted the fifth International Conference on Learning Cities (ICLC 5), which took place from 27 to 30 October 2021.
+The event welcomed education experts and representatives of the 229 members of the UNESCO GNLC to deliberate on the conference theme ‘From emergency to resilience: Building healthy and resilient cities through learning’.

 The fourth International Conference on Learning Cities was dedicated to the theme of ‘Inclusion – A Principle for Lifelong Learning and Sustainable Cities’, and took place in Medellín, Colombia, from 1 to 3 October 2019.
 At the conference, the President of Colombia joined around 650 participants, including 50 mayors, as well as government representatives and experts from all UNESCO world regions, to learn how learning cities are investing in education that benefits everyone, including often marginalized groups such as youth-at-risk, migrants, older people, digitally excluded populations and persons with disabilities.
 With the adoption of the Medellín Manifesto, members of the GNLC pledged to boost inclusion in their communities in the coming years.
 The conference has set the path for a renewed focus on the so far under-researched challenges confronting vulnerable groups, showcased how lifelong learning policies and practices can support the development of inclusive, safe, resilient and sustainable cities.